 In addition, I thought people might find a few other materials helpful.

-Five years ago, two thousand Hmong refugees came to Sacramento, and most of them who were high-school age came to our school.
+Thirteen years ago, two thousand Hmong refugees came to Sacramento, and most of them who were high-school age came to our school.
 It was my first year teaching after spending nineteen years as a community organizer.
 How often can a high school teacher say that his students have never attended a school before?

 It was an extraordinary, and unforgettable, experience.